 Plants Feed Different Than Animals

 There is much we do not understand about plants.
 We do know that plants require food just as animals do, but they have an entirely different eating system.
-They feed themselves by absorbing through their roots and leaves certain chemical elements found in water and in the air.
+They feed themselves by absorbing through their roots and leaves certain chemical elements and nutrients found in the water, water vapor, soil, organic matter, and air.

 We might conclude that plants would make most of their growth during the daylight hours, but we are told that light retards growth that plants do most of their growing at night.